 - Drug or Device Manufacturer – In cases where defective drugs or faulty medical devices caused harm, the manufacturer is usually included as a defendant.

-- Military Hospitals and USA – With military malpractice cases, sometimes all of the providers were employed by the military and sometimes not.
+- Military Hospitals and USA – With military medical malpractice cases, sometimes all of the providers were employed by the military and sometimes not.
 There are short deadlines for putting the government on notice of these types of claims, so please contact an experienced lawyer as soon as possible if you suspect a military malpractice claim.

-What Are the Most Common Serious Injuries Related to Negligent Medical Errors?
+What Are the Most Common Serious Injuries Related to Negligent Medical Errors in Washington, D.C.?

 When medical negligence occurs, the injury may be temporary, and the patient can make a full recovery with no long-term health effects.
 In other cases, the injuries are serious and may have a profound effect on the patient’s quality of life.